davis68/capstones/python/project.md

 ```

 with the current temperature added as a fourth column at `stdout` standard output.
 The weather data should be retrieved from [the National Weather Service](https://www.nws.noaa.gov/mdl/gfslamp/bull/lavlamp.txt) in real time for the current temperature (row `TMP`), typically the first column (hour in `UTC`).

+## Progress & Completion

+You should fork this project and work exclusively in the `python/` folder.
+We expect you to compose four scripts:

+- `grab-stations.py` as described above.
+- `grab-forecast.py` as described above.
+- `test-grab-stations.py` with appropriate unit tests to make sure functions work as they should.
+- `test-grab-forecast.py` with appropriate unit tests to make sure functions work as they should.